Vanille-N/penpo.typ/src/nimi.typ

 //          = "sin"  -> obscure word, usage will result in a severe warning
 // - maxvar          -> how many variants to the hieroglyph are there
 //
-// Punctuation
-// - group = "close" -> space goes after this symbol
-//         = "open"  -> space goes before this symbol
-// - word            -> how this punctuation is rendered in latin font
-// - symb            -> how this punctuation is rendered in hieroglyphs

 // This word is in the base vocabulary.
 #let pu(var: none) = (